-- 8. In the Tools toolbar, click the Onion Skin subtract button.
+8. In the Tools toolbar, click the Onion Skin button.
 This will display the previous and next drawings in a light colour in the Camera or Drawing view, behind your current drawing, so that you can use them as references to draw new drawings with accuracy.
-This can be useful to draw breakdown poses between two key poses, or to add an in-between drawing between two other drawings. - 9.
-Ensure the onion skin displays your first key drawing, so that you can base your second key drawing on it.
-To do this, do one of the following: - In the Timeline view, drag the blue onion skin markers to extend the number of past and future drawings to display as onion skin.
+This can be useful to draw breakdown poses between two key poses, or to add an in-between drawing between two other drawings.

+- 9. Ensure the onion skin displays your first key drawing, so that you can base your second key drawing on it.
+To do this, do one of the following: - In the Timeline view, click and drag on the red onion skin marker to make it include the previous drawings you want to display in the onion skin, then click and drag on the green onion skin marker to make it include the next drawings you want to display in the onion skin.